Storage & Display of Photographs

 In the 19th century, images were often retouched by hand to improve details that were lost in the exposure, or the image improved with the addition of highlights or shadows.
 In the late 19th century, portraits on paperboard were often retouched in charcoal and pastel.
 Prior to color photography, it was common to apply color by hand to photographs.
 In the mid-twentieth century, color photographs were often retouched to disguise blemishes by portrait studios.
 While an image may be initially viewed as a photograph, it should be kept in mind that there might also be work completed by hand to achieve the desired final image.

 Photographs should be handled with care, as their sensitive surfaces can be easily damaged from mishandling.
 Photographs should be stored in a climate-controlled environment, temperature 68-70 degrees.
 The relative humidity should be maintained at the range of 30%-40%.
 Photographs are very sensitive to moisture and should never be stored in a basement.

-If an image has charcoal or pastel elements, they should not be placed in sleeves, and should be housed in archival bookmats.
+If an image has charcoal or pastel elements, it should not be placed in sleeves and should be housed in archival bookmats.

 Archival Rag Board Mats